PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter3.md

 2. **Deadlock:** A state in which two or more processes are unable to proceed because each is waiting for the other to release a resource.
 3. **Semaphore:** A variable or abstract data type used to control access to a common resource in concurrent programming and multitasking.

-## Importance in Technical Documents
+## IMPORTANCE IN TECHNICAL DOCUMENTS

 Including definitions, acronyms, abbreviations, and special terms in technical documents is important for several reasons:
 - **Improves Understanding:** Ensures all readers, regardless of their background, can understand the document.